SouthwestRoboticsProgramming/2016_Main_Robot/README.md

 - Somehow fix the workspace path problem
 - Test if my temporary elevator controls work.
 - Fix issues with spinner motors.
+- Find good speeds for Intake and elevator motors
 - Add motor encoder to elevator once its on the robot.